 But, the rest of the world was changing too.
 It was moving to the cloud, building web scale service offerings with unlimited scope, scale and reach.
 With that, a whole new set of challenges began to emerge:

-- Configuration and management of the technology required to operate a full Citrix stack became overwhelmingly complex
+- Configuration and management of the technology required to operate a full legacy stack became a bit more complicated

-- This complex architecture was not engineered to scale to support tens of thousands of users for large enterprises, or support true multi-tenancy for service providers
+- The architecture was not engineered to scale to support tens of thousands of users for large enterprises, or millions of users to support true multi-tenancy for service providers

-- The world was moving to agile cloud services and flexible subscription pricing; Citrix was starting to look cumbersome and expensive
+- The world was moving to agile cloud services and flexible subscription pricing

 So when the opportunity arose to work at DocuSign – a cloud based company whose success hung on the fact that their product was just so simple, I took the opportunity.